James Boyd (Australian politician)

 James Arthur Boyd (7 July 1867 – 12 April 1941) was an Australian politician.
-Born in Portsea, Hampshire, his family moved to Ayrshire in Scotland around 1869, where he was educated at St John's Academy in Glasgow before becoming an apprentice painter.
-He migrated to Melbourne, Victoria, in 1885, where he had many occupations, including councillor on Port Melbourne Council.
+Born in Portsea, Hampshire, his family moved to Ayrshire in Scotland around 1869.
+He was educated at St John's Academy in Glasgow before becoming an apprentice painter.
+He migrated to Melbourne, Victoria, in 1885, where he had many occupations, and was a councillor on Port Melbourne Council.

-In 1901 he was elected to the Victorian Legislative Assembly for the seat of Melbourne as a Conservative.
+In 1901, he was elected to the Victorian Legislative Assembly for the seat of Melbourne as a Conservative at a by-election.
 He was an Honorary Minister 1907–08.
-In 1908 he left the Assembly, and in 1913 he was elected to the Australian House of Representatives as the Liberal member for the new seat of Henty.
-In 1917 the Liberal Party merged with the National Labor Party to become the Nationalist Party, of which Boyd was a member.
-He held the seat until 1919, when he was defeated by independent Nationalist Frederick Francis, despite having almost double Francis's primary vote.
-He became a businessman after leaving politics, and was President of the Melbourne Chamber of Commerce 1920–1922 and of the Associated Chambers of Australia 1922–1923.
+In 1908 he left the Assembly and, in 1913, he was elected to the Australian House of Representatives as the Liberal member for the new seat of Henty.
+In 1917, the Liberal Party merged with the National Labor Party to become the Nationalist Party, of which Boyd became a member.

+Boyd held his seat until 1919, when he was defeated by independent Nationalist Frederick Francis, despite having almost doubled Francis's primary vote.
+He became a businessman after leaving politics, and was President of the Melbourne Chamber of Commerce 1920–1922, and of the Associated Chambers of Australia in 1922–1923.

 Boyd married Emma Flora McCormack on 5 January 1894 at Flemington.
 They had two daughters, Alva who became a medical practitioner, and Esna who became an Australian tennis champion.
 Boyd died of coronary vascular disease on 12 April 1941.